YongchengYAO/CMT-AMAI24paper/README.md

 We compared the proposed **CMT-reg** with Aladdin and LapIRN.

-- [Code](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Code/Aladdin/Study) for Aladdin training, inference, and evaluation
+- [Code](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Code/Aladdin/Study) for Aladdin training, inference, and evaluation (for reproducing the results in Table 2 & 3)
-- [Code](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Code/LapIRN/Study) for LapIRN training, inference, and evaluation
+- [Code](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Code/LapIRN/Study) for LapIRN training, inference, and evaluation (for reproducing the results in Table 2 & 3)
 - [Code](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Code/CMT_code4AMAI/study) for CMT evaluation (for reproducing the results in Table 3)
 - Training, inference, and evaluation of **CMT-reg** are implemented in CMT, set these parameters in CMT:
   - *Cropped Image Size*: 64, 128, 128